morucci/repoxplorer/README.md

 #### /api/v1/tops/authors/bycommits

-This endpoint is used to fetch the top authors list by amount of commits.
+This endpoint is used to fetch the top authors list by the amount of commits.
 It makes more sense to use it with the **pid** or **tid** parameter.

 ```Shell